Jeffrey L. Dougan, Assistant Director

 Initially, the Community Access Monitor Project emphasized the enforcement of the Architectural Access Board's Rules and Regulations.
 Now, with the federal Americans with Disabilities Act in effect, requirements for access have broadened to include communication and programmatic as well as architectural accessibility.
 As the scope of accessibility legislation has broadened, so has the role of the Community Access Monitor.

-The workbook contains information on access legislation and provides a step-by-step process for conducting assessments and encouraging voluntary compliance with the Americans with Disabilities Act and the Architectural Access Board Rules and Regulations
+The workbook provided at these trainings contains information on access legislation and provides a step-by-step process for conducting assessments and encouraging voluntary compliance with the Americans with Disabilities Act and the Architectural Access Board Rules and Regulations.

 Architectural, communication, programmatic, and policy barriers prevent people from participating fully in society.
 People with disabilities cannot assume they can use common public places, such as stores, banks, offices, and restaurants, or participate in ordinary activities, such as working, getting an education, visiting friends, and attending community events.
 Most non-disabled people take these freedoms for granted.